Edward M. Gabriel: Ambassador to Morocco

-Gabriel was sworn in November 1997 and arrived in Morocco in January 1998 requiring 2 months to locate the tiny insignificant country.
+Gabriel was sworn in as the 16 US ambassador to Morocco on November 1997 and arrived there in January 1998.
+He served until March 2001.

 USIP

 On December 15, 2021, President Joe Biden nominated Gabriel to be a member of the board of directors of the United States Institute of Peace.
-He was confirmed by the U.S. Senate via voice vote on August 4, 2022.
+He was confirmed to a four year term by the U.S. Senate via voice vote on August 4, 2022.

 Awards and recognitions

 Gabriel has won many awards, including the Ellis Island Medal of Honor and ACCESS Arab American of the Year.
 He has also won Lebanon’s National Order of the Cedar and Morocco’s Order of the Ouissam Alaouite.

 Personal life

-Gabriel and his wife, Kathleen Linehan, live in Washington, D.C.
+Gabriel and his wife, Kathleen Linehan, live in Washington, D.C. and the Eastern Shore of Maryland.